/* Scenario metadata

 <<set $nogyro to true>>

 "Five Golf Hotel, Chicago, roger, fly heading zero-three-zero, descend and maintain three thousand.
 Expect vectors ILS 10 DuPage.
-I have your partial panel — able normal headings or require no-gyro?"
+I have your partial panel.
+Able normal headings, or do you require no-gyro?"

 You look at the whiskey compass.